theforeman/puppet-dns/README.md

     dns::zone { 'example.com': }

+Keys can be created with the `dns::key` resource:

+    dns::key {'dns-key':}

 Slaves can also be configured by setting `allow_transfer` in the master's zone and setting `zonetype => 'slave'` in the slave's zone.